cocafe/RSA_Algorithms_Demo/README.md

 Toy project for Internet Security homework.

-Not optimized too much for performance,

-only the demo of the related algorithms.
+Not optimized too much for performance, only the demo of the related algorithms.

-If you have not read the following documents ever,

-please read them carefully before looking at the source code.
+If you have not read the following documents ever, please read them carefully before looking at the source code.

-The documents have briefly how the algorithm works and the technical details.
+The documents have briefly descripted how the algorithm works and the technical details.

 ------